- Parks (A - Z)

 Joining Nations: The Iron Age civilization of Mapungubwe was not limited by the Limpopo river and animals have always been able to wander around in the area of present-day South Africa, Botswana and Zimbabwe.
 This is why South Africa signed a memorandum of understanding with Botswana and Zimbabwe on June 22nd setting out principles for the Limpopo-Shashe Transfrontier Conservation Area (TFCA).

-***Guests at any of the park's camps must check in at the main gate reception area.***
+- Guests at any of the Park's camps must check in at the Main Gate Reception area.

 This luxury lodge sleeps 1 x 12 in the guest lodge with 6 x bedrooms, a bath, en-suite swimming pool and an exclusive eco-trail.
+The lodge is located in the Western section of the Park approximately 23km from the Main Gate along the R572 Pondrift Road.

 Guests intending to stay over at Mazhou Camping Site check in at the Mapungubwe Main Gate.
 A Pensioner Discount is available from Sunday to Thursday nights within the normal Pensioner Discount Periods.